* Time Dilation while

 Pudge,

-Huskar: These heroes are too tanky for Puck to burst down.
+Doom: These heroes are too tanky for Puck to burst down.
 Also, all of them have spells which can deal with and shut Puck down reliably.

-* Viper Strike and
+Viper Strike can disable

 Bristleback and prevents